geraintpalmer/SAS-R/Lab_Sheets/Week_02.md

         for e in ["dog", "cat", 3, "I love mathematics"]: print e

+This allows us to do various interesting things.
+Try the following:

+        s = 0
+        for i in range(1001):
+            s += i
+        print s

-- **T11**: Write some code that calculates the total of the first 1000 integers.
-Modify the code so that it calculates the sum of the first integers lss than 1000 that are not divisable by 3.
+- **T11**: Modify the above code so that it calculates the sum of the first integers lss than 1000 that are not divisable by 3.

 - **12**: Event based loops are implimented in python using a `while` command that keep repeating a set of commands until a boolean variable is `False`.